Top Shelf Clearance Challenge – May 2019

 Here is what I found this month…

 I checked my usual stores, but nothing caught my eye until I hit my local HomeGoods where I found this fun, metal caddy on the clearance shelves for $10.
-I wasn’t sure what to do with it, but I knew I had to have it, and I knew I’d find a use for it.
+I wasn’t sure what to do with it, but I knew I wanted it, and I knew I’d find a use for it.

 Once I got it home I decided it needed a paint job.
 I like the rustic metal look , but wanted to make this more beachy/coastal.
-Here is what I did and the materials used in this project.
+Using some white spray paint and some seaglass aqua spray paint from my garage, I painted the outside white and the inside aqua.

 I wrote our last name (House) on both sides of the caddy using a paint pen.
 If you have never used a paint pen, you are missing out.
-They are so awesome.
+They are great.
 I used them on this FarmHouse Sign project and one of my readers used them on this Christmas Sign Project too.
 I did not use a stencil, I just free-handed it (so it is not perfect).
-You could also write the word, Beach, or Plants, or anything you want.
-It doesn’t have to be your last name.
-Or, leave it blank!

 What I decided to do with it…